Princess Tsuguko of Takamado: 2024–present

-On 12 January 2025, Princess Tsuguko attended the "10th All Japan Brass Symphony Competition Finals" at the Kawasaki Sports Complex, in Kawasaki, Kanagawa Prefecture; for the occasion she was cited as one of the presidents of the competition's committee.
-On 5 February 2025, she attended the "Japan Grand Prix International Orchid and Flower Show 2025 - Festival of Flowers & Greenery" at the Tokyo Dome City Prism All, in Bunkyo, Tokyo: she read her opening speech and then toured the exhibition.
-Between 14 and 15 February 2025, Princess Tsuguko visited Kyoto Prefecture to attend the "3rd Global Youth Forum for a Culture of Lawfulness" at the Kyoto International Conference Center in Kyoto City; she delivered a speech at the event thanking those present.
-On 25 February 2025, she and her mother attended the funeral of Tsuneo Watanabe (director and editor of Yomiuri Shimbun Holdings) at the Imperial Hotel, in Tokyo, and also toured an exhibition about his life at the same building.
-On 14 March 2025, she attended the BirdLife Spring Gala 2025 at Hotel New Otani in Osaka City, Osaka Prefecture together with her mother Hisako, who is Honorary President of BirdLife.
-On 24 March 2025, Princess Tsuguko attended a celebrative concert and reception on the occasion of the celebrations for the 60th anniversary of establishment of diplomatic relations between Japan and South Korea, in Tokyo.
-On 4 April 2025, she was present for the second time (the first occurred in 2024) at the "2025 Cherry Blossom Charity Ball" sponsored by the International Ladies Benevolent Society at Hotel Okura, in Tokyo.
-On 26 April 2025, Princess Tsuguko attended the Ikebana International 13th World Convention 2025 at Kyoto International Conference Center in Kyoto, Kyoto Prefecture, and toured the flower exhibition.
-On 19 May 2025, The Princess toured the Osaka-Kansai Expo 2025 at its headquarters in Osaka City, Osaka Prefecture, also attending a cultural event hosted by President Santiago Peña and First Lady Leticia Ocampos of Paraguay at the Paraguayan Pavilion regarding Paraguay's women and their history.
+On 12 January 2025, Princess Tsuguko attended the "10th All Japan Brass Symphony Competition Finals" at the Kawasaki Sports Complex, in Kawasaki, Kanagawa Prefecture.
+On 5 February 2025, she attended the "Japan Grand Prix International Orchid and Flower Show 2025 - Festival of Flowers & Greenery" at the Tokyo Dome City Prism All, in Bunkyo, Tokyo.
+Between 14 and 15 February 2025, Princess Tsuguko visited Kyoto Prefecture to attend the "3rd Global Youth Forum for a Culture of Lawfulness" at the Kyoto International Conference Center in Kyoto City.
+On 25 February 2025, she and her mother attended the funeral of Tsuneo Watanabe (director and editor of Yomiuri Shimbun Holdings) at the Imperial Hotel, in Tokyo.
+On 14 March 2025, she attended the BirdLife Spring Gala 2025 at Hotel New Otani in Osaka City, Osaka Prefecture together with her mother.
+On 24 March 2025, Princess Tsuguko attended a concert and reception on the occasion of the celebrations for the 60th anniversary of establishment of diplomatic relations between Japan and South Korea.
+On 4 April 2025, she was present for the second time at the "2025 Cherry Blossom Charity Ball" sponsored by the International Ladies Benevolent Society at Hotel Okura.
+On 26 April 2025, Princess Tsuguko attended the Ikebana International 13th World Convention 2025 at Kyoto International Conference Center in Kyoto.
+On 19 May 2025, The Princess toured the Osaka-Kansai Expo 2025 at its headquarters in Osaka City, Osaka Prefecture, also attending a cultural event hosted by President Santiago Peña and First Lady Leticia Ocampos of Paraguay at the Paraguayan Pavilion.
 On 22 May 2025, she attended the Japan-Hungary Diplomatic Memorial Concert at Hakuju Hall in Shibuya, Tokyo, regarding the anniversary of the establishment of diplomatic relations between the two countries; at the event she met also President Tamás Sulyok of Hungary.
-On 27 May 2025, Princess Tsuguko attended the welcoming ceremony and reception dinner for President Halla Tómasdóttir of Iceland, who visited Japan from 26 May to 1 June, at the residence of the Icelandic ambassador in Tokyo.
-On 30 June 2025, she granted an audience to the short-term foreign researchers sent by Japanese administrative officials to the United Kingdom in fiscal year 2024, at the Takamado Residence in Tokyo.
-On 1 July 2025, Princess Tsuguko and her mother visited Ishikawa Prefecture to see reconstructions' efforts and damages caused by the Noto Peninsula Earthquake: they went to Wajima, where they toured a patrol vessel, laid flowers at a memorial built in honor of the victims and toured Sōjiji Soin Temple where they planted a tree in memory of the victims; then they visited Nanao, being briefed regarding the damages.
-On 8 August 2025, she visited Yamaguchi Prefecture to attend the 58th National High School Archery Championship finals at Atago Sports Complex, in Iwakuni: as Honorary President of the All Japan Archery Federation, she awarded the winners, also delivering a speech at the end of the tournament, and additionally visited Kashiwabara Museum in the same city.
-She visited Osaka Prefecture for the Osaka-Kansai Expo 2025 again between 21 and 22 August 2025, inspecting some Pavilions, including those of the United Kingdom, Italy, Vatican City and Kuwait, also attending the UN National Day and touring the UN Pavilion with António Guterres on the 22nd.
+On 27 May 2025, Princess Tsuguko attended the welcoming ceremony and reception dinner for President Halla Tómasdóttir of Iceland.
+On 30 June 2025, she granted an audience to the short-term foreign researchers sent by Japanese administrative officials to the United Kingdom at the Takamado Residence in Tokyo.
+On 1 July 2025, Princess Tsuguko and her mother visited Ishikawa Prefecture to see reconstructions' efforts and damages caused by the Noto Peninsula earthquake.
+On 8 August 2025, she visited Yamaguchi Prefecture to attend the 58th National High School Archery Championship finals at Atago Sports Complex, in Iwakuni.
+She visited Osaka Prefecture for the Osaka-Kansai Expo 2025 again between 21 and 22 August 2025, also attending the UN National Day and touring the UN Pavilion with António Guterres on the 22nd.